dwighthubbard/django-easy-app/README.rst

 In the views.py file define a variable named "easydjango" and set the value to true.

-Make sure each view that should be accessible from the web has a *route* attribute that contains the part of the url that should be associated with the app.
-This should not include the app name.
+Make sure each view that should be accessible from the web has a `*route*` attribute that contains the part of the url that should be associated with the view.
+This should not include any other part of the url.

 So for example foo_app.view.ExampleView below has a route value of '' which will cause it to be accessible at http://hostname:port/foo_app/